“You who are bonded with the Lord, your G-d, are alive, totally, today.” — Deuteronomy, 4:4

 This is how King David so eloquently expressed it:

 “Whom have I in heaven but You?
 And besides You, I desire none on earth.
 As for me, G-d’s nearness is my good.” — Psalm 73:25-28

 “My soul thirsts for You, my flesh longs for You.” — Psalms 63:2

 “To G-d alone my soul waits silently, from Him comes my salvation.” — Psalms 62:2

 “Yes, I will bless You all my life, in Your name I lift my hands.
 It is as if my desire is sated with fat and abundance, when with joyous language my mouth gives praise.” — Psalms 63:5-6

 In other words, to praise G-d and recognize Divine glory satiated King David like abundant delicacies.

 This is the goal of Torah living — to empower us to clarify and awaken our soul to desire what we truly want and what is truly worth wanting.
-We study Torah to know G-d’s will.
-We prayer to want G-d’s will and we do the commandments to live G-d’s will.
+We study Torah to know what G-d wants.
+We pray to want what G-d want and we do the commandments to live what G-d wants.
 Torah life is a complete daily strategy enabling us to attuned our will to G-d’s and thereby channel His presence into our lives.